trashpanda001/docker-centos-sshd/README.md

 ## Customization through extension

 This image doesn't attempt to be "the one" solution that suits everyone's needs.
 It's actually pretty useless in the real world.
 But it is easy to extend via your own `Dockerfile`.
+See [examples](examples/).

+### Change root password

-### Change the root password to something more fun, like "password" or "sunshine"
+Change the root password to something more fun, like "password" or "sunshine":

 ```dockerfile
 FROM sickp/centos-sshd:latest
 RUN echo "root:sunshine" | chpasswd
 ```

+### Use authorized keys

-### Disable the root password completely, and use your SSH key instead
+Disable the root password completely, and use your SSH key instead:

 ```dockerfile
 FROM sickp/centos-sshd:latest